scottwlocke/scottwlocke.github.io/themes/hello-4s3ti/README.md

 ### Changed by this theme

-- Support for FontAwesome kits
+- fontawesome
+  - Choose which fonts you want to load
+  - Load your own fontawesome kit
 - Support for social icons
   - Social Icons can be either in the footer or in the main content area just like the original
-  - Support for sharing buttons (Depends on FontAwesome Kits)
+  - Support for sharing buttons (Depends on FontAwesome)
 - Support for latest posts on front page
 - Support for submenus
 - Builtin (enable/disable) multilanguage menu